AmirH-A/crowdy/README.md

 8. **Gas Optimization**: The contract uses mappings for efficient lookups, but stores campaign data in an array for enumeration.

 9. **No Reentrancy Protection**: The contract uses OpenZeppelin's SafeERC20 for token transfers, but doesn't include explicit reentrancy guards.
-For production, consider adding ReentrancyGuard.
+For production, we consider adding ReentrancyGuard.

 10. **Event Indexing**: Events use indexed parameters for efficient filtering in off-chain applications.